 Eileen is a senior-level communicator and strategist with a solid track record of developing solutions, gaining stakeholder support, and achieving results.
 She’s spent the bulk of her career in the nonprofit sector, where she has led communications and marketing for national organisations in the transportation, healthcare, and broadcast industries.
 She loves working for causes that matter, and that’s what drew her to Cuso.

-Earlier in her career with Access Bank, she spearheaded bank-wide optimisation processes, including the Central Reconciliation Project, which saved the bank losses from ATM irreconciliations.
-She was also responsible for drastically transforming the branches she managed, leading to an excellent improvement in audit ratings; a commendable feat in the banking industry.
+Earlier in her career with Access Bank, she spearheaded bank-wide optimization processes, including the Central Reconciliation Project, which saved the Bank losses from ATM irreconciliations.
+She was also responsible for drastically transforming the branches she managed leading to an excellent improvement in audit ratings – a commendable feat in the banking industry.

 Herbert started his journey in fundraising and nonprofits in 1983 with the establishment and executive management of Greenpeace Austria.
 21 years of senior employment at the fundraising agency SAZ followed.
 Areas of focus included design, implementation, and evaluation of fundraising activities for NPOs.
 Since 2010, Herbert has been Managing Partner of the fundraising agency proNPO.
 He holds a degree in economy from the University of Vienna, and is a certified advertising consultant and agent as well as graduate of Hernstein General Management Training.

 Martin Georgi is a consultant in the non-profit sector with many years of experience in managing small and large national and international organisations, with particular attention to fundraising.
 He is Chair of the German Fundraising Association, IFC ambassador for Germany, and board member or EUConsult.